rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 2. **Original Dynamics vs Modified Dynamics**:
    - Following original dynamics dictated by \eqref{eq:rev-sde} or \eqref{eq:pf-ode}.
    - Following some arbitrary dynamics.

+By ‘original dynamics,’ we mean the (reverse) SDE or ODE that exactly inverts the forward noising process, using the true or approximated score.
+By ‘any dynamics’, we allow modifications to the drift or diffusion terms, for instance (as we will see later) to control log-density.

 We summarize these in the table below: